 The food you give your Snowshoe should be high-quality, but that doesn’t always mean expensive.
 Shopping for food online can sometimes be cheaper but try not to sacrifice quality for price.
 Your cat’s health and well-being depend a lot on their diet.

 Try to keep away from any cat food that contains artificial flavors and preservatives or a lot of corn, wheat, and meat by-products.

 $0–$70 per month

-If you handle her paws and start trimming her claws while she’s still a kitten, you can save a lot of money and groom your Snowshoe yourself.
+If you handle their paws and start trimming their claws while they’re still a kitten, you can save a lot of money and groom your Snowshoe yourself.

 Medications and Vet Visits

 Another aspect of grooming that can help save money is brushing your cat’s teeth so your vet doesn’t have to do it.
 An annual visit with your veterinarian that includes a physical exam and vaccines typically runs at about $150 but having your cat’s teeth cleaned can go as high as $450.

 If you allow your Snowshoe to go outside, you’ll also need to cover the cost of parasite treatments, specifically for ticks and fleas.

 $20–$100 per month